KnpLabs/Sn4k3/README.md

 | ------------------ | ------ | --------- | ------ |
 | Total calculations | 200000 | 70000     | 20     |
 | Average time       | 1500   | 8300      | 18000  |

+## Destroying items

+A "destroy" workflow has been implemented to avoid memory leaks because of referenced objects.

+The "first" thing that can be destroyed is a `Player` object, once the snake dies.

+If a player looses, there are recursive calls to every `DestroyableInterface` object that could be one of the properties of the so-called destroyable object.

+In the case of the `Player` object, this is how objects are deleted:

+1. Call `Player->destroy()`
+2. Will destroy the `Snake`
+3. Will destroy the `Snake::$bodyParts` which is a `CirclesList` instance
+4. Will destroy every circle which are `Circle` instances
+5. Will destroy the `Circle::$centerPoint` property

+Everything is `unset()` and manually set to `null` so we make sure memory is completely fred of any possible object reference that would introduce memory leaks.